AliSoftware/Reusable/README.md

 ```
 </details>

-Then that widget can be integrated in a Storyboard Scene (or any other XIB) by simply dropping a `UIView` on the Storyboard, and changing its class to `MyCustomWidget`.
+Then that widget can be integrated in a Storyboard Scene (or any other XIB) by simply dropping a `UIView` on the Storyboard, and changing its class to `MyCustomWidget` in IB's inspector.

 <details>
 <summary>🖼 Example of a `NibOwnerLoadable` custom view once integrated in another Storyboard</summary>

 * In the capture below, all blue square views have a custom class of `MyCustomWidget` set in Interface Builder.
-* When selecting one of this custom class, you have direct access to all `@IBOutlet` that this `MyCustomWidget` exposes, which allows you to connect them to other views of the Storyboard if needed
+* When selecting one of these custom views, you have direct access to all `@IBOutlet` that this `MyCustomWidget` exposes, which allows you to connect them to other views of the Storyboard if needed
-* When selecting one of this custom class, you also have access to all the `@IBInspectable` properties.
+* When selecting one of these custom views, you also have access to all the `@IBInspectable` properties.
 For example, in the capture below, you can see the "Rect color" and "Text" inspectable properties on the right panel, that you can change right from the Storyboard integrating your custom widget.

 ![NibOwnerLoadable integrated in a Storyboard](NibOwnerLoadable-InStoryboard.png)
 </details>

 ## 3a.
 Auto-loading the content of a `NibOwnerLoadable` view

-If you used `NibOwnerLoadable` and made your custom view the File's Owner of your XIB, you should then override `init?(coder:)` so that it load it's associated XIB as subviews and add constraints automatically:
+If you used `NibOwnerLoadable` and made your custom view the File's Owner of your XIB, you should then override `init?(coder:)` so that it loads it's associated XIB as subviews and add constraints automatically:

 ```swift
 final class MyCustomWidget: UIView, NibOwnerLoadable {